linlilia/ACI-Endpoint-Update-App/README.md

 For more information, see [Create Management Center Users for the Standalone ACI Endpoint Update App](#create-fmc-users)

 (Optional.)
-Create domains on the Management Center as discussed in Configure the Management Center Domains and Subdomains.
+Create domains on the Secure Management Center as discussed in Configure the Management Center Domains and Subdomains.

 <a name="procedure-of-config"></a>
 #### Procedure